 Since most of his tenure in the U.S. House of Representatives, Castro has been in the minority party and has not compiled much of a legislative record.
-But his focus as Democrats took control of the House this year has been on foreign policy issues, and he has taken an aggressive stance on President Trump’s immigration policies.
-That allows him to contrast himself with Cornyn, who has defended Trump and his border wall, although Cornyn himself has espoused a much more moderate position on a wall, often suggesting the utilization of either technology or a physical wall depending on where each is more effective.
+But his focus, as Democrats took control of the House this year, has been on foreign policy issues, and he has taken an aggressive stance on President Trump’s immigration policies.
+That allows him to contrast himself with Cornyn, who has defended Trump and his border wall, although Cornyn himself has espoused a much more moderate position on a wall, often suggesting the use of either technology or a physical wall, depending on where each is more effective.

-“Whether it’s Hurricane Harvey relief or the Green New Deal, time and again Congressman Castro has stood with Nancy Pelosi at the expense of Texans,” Cornyn campaign manager John Jackson said in response to a request for comment.
+“Whether it’s Hurricane Harvey relief or the Green New Deal, time and again Congressman Castro has stood with Nancy Pelosi at the expense of Texans,” Cornyn’s campaign manager, John Jackson, said in response to a request for comment.
 “John Cornyn looks forward to contrasting the Democrat-Socialist agenda with the policies that have made Texas the best state to live, work, and raise a family.”

-Joaquin Castro’s candidacy also raises the prospects of more money flowing into Texas, Sabato said.
-“Even if a Texan isn’t on the national ticket, Democrats at the presidential level have every incentive to put money into Texas even if it’s to give Trump a scare,” Sabato said.
+Joaquin Castro’s candidacy also raises the prospect of more money flowing into Texas, Sabato said.
+“Even if a Texan isn’t on the national ticket, Democrats at the presidential level have every incentive to put money into Texas, even if it’s to give Trump a scare.”
 He also believes that the Democratic Senatorial Campaign Committee, which helps fund races in states where Democrats have a chance of winning, will also begin investing in Texas for the first time in more than two decades.

-The initiative by Castro came as the four-term congressman seems to be exerting significant political influence in the House for the first time as a member of the majority party.
+The initiative by Castro comes as the four-term congressman seems to be exerting significant political influence in the House for the first time as a member of the majority party.
 In addition to his role in the the constitutional debate, Castro is chairman of the Congressional Hispanic Caucus.
-He also serves on the House Committee on Intelligence and is vice chairman of the Committee on Foreign Affairs.
-He is also campaign chairman for his brother’s presidential run—a role that may change with the launch of a senate campaign.
+He also serves on the House Committee on Intelligence and is vice-chairman of the Committee on Foreign Affairs.
+Additionally, he is campaign chairman for his brother’s presidential run—a role that may change if he launches a senate campaign.

 Cal Jillson, a political scientist at Southern Methodist University, said a Castro entry into the campaign “is going to juice things up.”
-He said the brothers’ political career has always been mutually beneficial.
+He said the brothers’ political careers have always been mutually beneficial.
 “They have both been quite careful and supportive of one another,” he said.
-Jack Martin, a longtime Texas Democratic operative, agreed.
+Jack Martin, another longtime Texas Democratic operative, agreed.
 “They have always worked as a team.
 Their assets are transferable.”

 A Castro entry into the race may also foreclose a political option for O’Rourke, Martin said.
 If O’Rourke’s presidential campaign were to flounder in an increasingly crowded Democratic field, O’Rourke still would have the option of dropping his bid at the national level and jumping into the Senate race.
 A Castro candidacy makes that option less attractive.

-Already, with $5.8 million in the bank, Cornyn has amassed more campaign cash for next year than any other senator, according to Politico.
-Martin believes, however, that Joaquin Castro will have an easier time in the early part of the campaign raising money than his brother will in a crowded Democratic primary.
-More money would flow if Julián is able to secure his party’s nomination, but there is the potential that before that happens the two brothers may be in a position in which they are competing for the same pot of money.
+Already with $5.8 million in the bank, Cornyn has amassed more campaign cash for next year than any other senator, according to Politico.
+Martin believes, however, that Joaquin will have an easier time raising money during the early part of the campaign than his brother will in a crowded Democratic primary.
+More money would flow if Julián is able to secure his party’s nomination, but there is the potential that before that happens the two brothers will be in a position in which they are competing for the same pot of money.

-Beyond the money, Martin cautioned that Cornyn has long been a formidable campaign opponent.
+Beyond the funds he has raised, Cornyn has long been a formidable campaign opponent, Martin cautioned.
 Within two hours of a request for comment about a Castro candidacy, the Cornyn team began painting Castro as a socialist who didn’t care about Texans.
 “Joaquin Castro voted against Hurricane Harvey relief—twice,” the campaign wrote.
 “Representative Castro’s first vote against tax relief for Harvey victims was only weeks after it hit Texas.
 Five months later, he voted against $90 billion in disaster funds, including for Texans hit by Harvey.”

 “The reason Cornyn may be vulnerable is because the Republican party in Texas has changed dramatically,” Jillson said.
-“In 2014, the tea party candidates beat the establishment candidates two to one in the primaries.”
+“In 2014 the tea party candidates beat the establishment candidates 2 to 1 in the primaries.”
 Cruz, he said, is a tea party candidate.
 Cornyn is not.
 And while Cornyn’s more centrist views have served him well, Sabato added, the controversy that Cruz has created has only made Cruz’s base more loyal.
 That base is not as loyal to Cornyn.

 An earlier version of this story incorrectly referred to Joaquin Castro as campaign manager for Julián Castro’s presidential run.
-Joaquin is Julián’s campaign chairman, while Maya Rupert is Julián’s campaign manager.
+Joaquin is Julián’s campaign chairman, and Maya Rupert is Julián’s campaign manager.